AmbassadorOfChange/E-comerce-project/README.md

 ### THE ANALYSIS
-Each query in this analysis is aimed at sharing insights on performance of sales of e-commerce market.
+Each query in this analysis is aimed at sharing insights on performance of sales at ABC e-commerce store.
 Here is how I approached each quesions.
-Question: What are the top-selling products?
+## Question 1: What are the top-selling products?
 Objective: Identify products with the highest sales over the year.

 ``` QUERIES